MJKWoolnough/gedcom/README.md

 }
 ```

-VerifiedEventDetail is a GEDCOM structure type
+VerifiedEventDetail is a GEDCOM structure type.

 #### type VerifiedFamilyEventDetail